bryanwweber/bryanwweber.github.io/content/pages/resume.md

 - Managed the 2020 community survey, receiving over 60 responses and leading to dropping support for Win32
 - Moderate Cantera User's Group, responding to 1,200+ posts over 10+ years
 - Organized and led three training workshops at international conferences with up to 100 paying attendees
-- Mentored 2 GSoC students under the NumFOCUS umbrella, leading to two feature enhancements
+- Mentored 2 Google Summer of Code students under the NumFOCUS umbrella, leading to two feature enhancements

 ---

-Director of Undergraduate Studies & Assistant Professor in Residence, University of Connecticut, Department of Mechanical Engineering, 2014-2022
+Director of Undergraduate Studies & Assistant Professor in Residence, University of Connecticut, [School of Mechanical, Aerospace, and Manufacturing Engineering](https://me.engr.uconn.edu/), 2014--2022

 - Produced 150 lecture videos, viewed over 218,000 times over three years, with 1,400+ channel subscribers
 - Led development of new curriculum for over 800 undergraduate students in Mechanical Engineering balancing needs of students, faculty, and industrial partners